LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-practical.rst

    ``PATCH /events/6 (PartialCodingEvent) -> CodingEvent``

-   If their request body contained the following invalid representation of partial state (due to a ``Title`` field that is too short):
+   If their request body contains a ``Title`` field that is too short, the request will receive a ``400`` status code:

-   Here is an invalid representation in request to the ``PATCH /events/6`` endpoint:
+   Here is a portion of an invalid request to the ``PATCH /events/6`` endpoint:

    .. sourcecode:: bash
       :linenos:

       {
-         "Title": "short"
+         "Title": "Foo"
       }

+   ``Foo`` does not contain enough characters to be a valid CodingEvent title.
+The CodingEvents API response to such a request therefore includes a ``400`` status code.
-   The API response would have a ``400`` status code, alerting the client that they must correct their representation.
-The response body would be used to communicate which aspects were invalid.
+   This alerts the client that they must correct their data representation.
+The response body indicates which aspects of the request are invalid.
    This is a 400 failed response body:

    .. sourcecode:: bash
       :linenos: